kylestetz/CLNDR/README.md

   weekOffset: 0,
   // determines which month to start with using either a date string or a moment object.
   startWithMonth: "YYYY-MM-DD" or moment(),
   // an array of day abbreviations.
-Has always to start with Sunday.
+If you have moment.js set to a different language,
+  // it will guess these for you!
+If for some reason that doesn't work, use this...
+  // the array MUST start with Sunday (use in conjunction with weekOffset to change the starting day to Monday)
   daysOfTheWeek: ['D', 'L', 'M', 'M', 'J', 'V', 'S'],
   // callbacks!
   clickEvents: {